-ddThe majority of safety and efficacy data for this regimen have been developed in Europe, where a capecitabine starting dose of 1000 mg/m twice daily for 14 days, repeated every 21 days, is standard.
+where a capecitabine starting dose of 1000 mg/m2 twice daily for 14 days, repeated every 21 days, is standard.
 Evidence suggests that North American patients may experience greater toxicity with capecitabine (as well as with other fluoropyrimidines) than European patients, and may require a lower dose of capecitabine.
-The relative efficacy of CapeOx with lower starting doses of capecitabine has not been addressed in large-scale randomized trials. eeThe safety of administering bevacizumab pre- or postoperatively, in combination
+The relative efficacy of CapeOx with lower starting doses of capecitabine has not been addressed in large-scale randomized trials.

-- with 5-FU-based regimens, has not been adequately evaluated.
-There should be at least a 6-week interval between the last dose of bevacizumab and elective surgery and re-initiation of bevacizumab at least 6-8 weeks postoperatively.
-There is an increased risk of stroke and other arterial events, especially in those aged $\geq$ 65 years.
-The use of bevacizumab may interfere with wound healing. - ffThere are conflicting data regarding the use of FOLFOX + cetuximab in patients who have potentially resectable liver metastases.
+99The safety of administering bevacizumab pre- or postoperatively, in combination with 5-FU-based regimens, has not been adequately evaluated.
+There should be at least a 6-week interval between the last dose of bevacizumab and elective surgery and reinitiation of bevacizumab at least 6-8 weeks postoperatively.
+There is an increased risk of stroke and other arterial events, especially in those aged ≥65 years.
+The use of bevacizumab may interfere with wound healing.

+hhThere are conflicting data regarding the use of FOLFOX + cetuximab in patients who have potentially resectable liver metastases.